-The BCRCF has committed a total of \$90 million with seven fund managers, who in turn invest the capital directly into high technology businesses.
-A commitment to one of the funds is subject to a successful capital raising process.
+The BCRCF has formally committed a total of \$86 million with seven fund managers, who in turn invest the capital directly into high technology businesses.
+A tentative commitment to an eighth fund manager is subject to a successful capital raising process.
 According to the Treasury Board criteria, each fund manager must raise a minimum of \$80 million of capital from other investors before receiving any capital from the BCRCF.

-Approximately \$23.2 million of capital calls have been drawn down by six fund managers.
-To date, the BCRCF fund managers and syndicate partners have invested \$100 million in 13 BC companies, of which the BCRCF fund managers contributed \$66 million.
-These results demonstrate a leverage factor of almost 4.5 times the capital called to aggregate investments in BC companies.
+Approximately \$32 million of capital calls have been drawn down by seven fund managers.
+To date, the BCRCF fund managers and syndicate partners have invested \$137.5 million in 16 B.C. companies, of which the BCRCF fund managers contributed \$84.8 million.
+These results demonstrate a leverage factor of 4.3 times the capital called to aggregate investments in B.C. companies.

 The seven BCRCF fund managers specialize in one or more of the four key technology sectors: clean technology, information technology, life sciences and new media.
-The 13 BC companies in which BCRCF's fund managers have invested employ over 740 individuals.
-The breakdown of the investments in each sector to date is as follows:
+The 16 BC companies in which BCRCF's fund managers have invested employ over 880 individuals.